mEbara/MEMI_corpus/README.md

 ```
 python play.py --play_mode Interaction -- scenarioID Q1
 ```
-After execution, the outputs are automatically saved in outputs/ directory.
+After execution, all results are automatically saved in the `outputs/` directory.

 ## 🧮 Scoring